-Flight crew and passengers restrain a man with zip ties, saran wrap after threatening comments, feds say
+Flight crew and passengers restrain a man with zip ties, plastic wrap after threatening comments, feds say

 The situation soon intensified.

 Flight attendants, who were not identified in the document, moved away passengers seated near Ganter.
 Four crew members stopped their normal duties to tackle the situation.
-According to the complaint, they “requested assistance from able-bodied passengers,” who then helped restrain the man by placing tie zips on his hands and using saran wrap to bind his feet.
+According to the complaint, they “requested assistance from able-bodied passengers” who then helped restrain the man by placing zip ties on his hands and using plastic wrap to bind his feet.
 But it took a bit of a struggle.

 “One passenger stated Ganter threw a punch at him,” according to the criminal complaint.
 “Another passenger stated that as a result of the commotion, she was tossed into a window while attempting to get away from the scene.”

-Instead of heading to Orlando, the flight landed some 600 miles away in Raleigh-Durham International Airport in North Carolina — where airport officers whisked Ganter away, court documents said.
+Instead of heading to Orlando, the flight landed some 600 miles away at Raleigh-Durham International Airport in North Carolina — where airport officers took Ganter away, court documents said.
 He was taken to WakeMed in Raleigh for evaluation and arrested by FBI agents after his release.

 Diana H. Pereira, a public defender assigned to Ganter, declined to comment for this report.